oxheadalpha/xtz-shots-website/getting-started.md

 A Tezos snapshot is a package containing Tezos chain data necessary for the node to synchronize to the network and validate blocks.

-In the absence of a snapshot, running a Tezos node for the first time requires syncing the historical mainnet chain from its genesis in June 2018, which takes several days.
+In the absence of a snapshot, running a Tezos node for the first time requires syncing the historical mainnet chain from its genesis on June 2018, which takes several days.
 Consequently, most people spinning up new nodes use a snapshot.

 Importing a Tezos snapshot performs a sanity check of its contents.
 Consequently, it still takes a bit of time to import a snapshot: currently up to one hour on mainnet.